SimonOancea/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

 ## Introduction
-This repository will contain my projects using HTML and CSS.
+This repository contain my projects using HTML and CSS.

-I will add more information at this file when I will add projects to repository.
+## Basic_HTMLand_CSS
+This folder contain multiple simple sites where I experienced different fonts, backgrounds,lists, and a table.